GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 No, group policy object distribution will not negatively impact IPSec certificates.

 ### 10. Can an enterprise define a custom CTL?
 Yes, an enterprise can create a trusted or untrusted CTL.
-[Find more details in this Microsoft knowledge base](https://msdn.microsoft.com/en-us/library/windows/desktop/aa379867(v=vs.85).aspx){:target="_blank"}
+[Creating, Signing, and Storing a CTL](https://msdn.microsoft.com/en-us/library/windows/desktop/aa379867(v=vs.85).aspx){:target="_blank"}.

 ## Additional Resources